WomenPlusPlus/deploy-impact-23-kpi-4/docs/Data_Schema.md

 7. **Circle_KPI**: Represents the relationship between circles and KPIs.
 8. **Period**: Represents the time period for which data is recorded.
 9. **Audit**: Contains the actual KPI values for specific periods.
-10. **Periodicity**: Represents the frequency with which KPIs are recorded (e.g., monthly, quarterly).
+10. **Frequency**: Represents the frequency with which KPIs are recorded (e.g., monthly, quarterly).

 ## Detailed Table Descriptions: